 Former LSU basketball player Wayne Sims has passed away

-BATON ROUGE - Wayne Sims, a former LSU basketball player and father to slain Tigers star Wayde Sims, passed away.
+BATON ROUGE - Wayne Sims, a former LSU basketball player and father to slain Tigers star Wayde Sims, died Wednesday.

 Sources tell WBRZ that Sims died after he reportedly collapsed at work.
 Officials said that it appeared Sims died of natural causes early Wednesday morning.
 He was 54 years old.